paulchyz/OCI_Streaming_Pipeline/README.md

 	- Paste the contents that you copied from your clipboard.
 	- Press `ESC` to escape `insert` mode.
 	- Save your edits and exit the `vi` editor by typing `:wq`.
 6. Copy and paste, but do not yet execute, the following command into Cloud Shell.
 On the page showing details about your Streaming instance.
 Copy the Streaming OCID by pressing Copy next to `OCID:` to your clipboard.
-Then, replace the placeholder value (`YOUR_STREAM_OCID`) by pasting the contents of your clipboard into its place.
+Replace the placeholder value (`YOUR_STREAM_OCID`) by pasting the contents of your clipboard into its place, then execute the command.
 	```
 	export STREAMING_STREAM_OCID=YOUR_STREAM_OCID
 	```
 	This command will be used by the script that will trigger the data stream to identify your Streaming instance.
 7. Copy and paste, but do not yet execute, the following command into Cloud Shell.
 On the page showing details about your Streaming instance.
 Copy the Messages Endpoint by pressing Copy next to `Messages Endpoint:` to your clipboard.
-Then, replace the placeholder value (`YOUR_MESSAGES_ENDPOINT`) by pasting the contents of your clipboard into its place.
+Replace the placeholder value (`YOUR_MESSAGES_ENDPOINT`) by pasting the contents of your clipboard into its place, then execute the command.
 	```
 	export STREAMING_MESSAGES_ENDPOINT=YOUR_MESSAGES_ENDPOINT
 	```